 The travel advice summary below is provided by the Foreign and Commonwealth Office in the UK.
 ‘We’ refers to the Foreign and Commonwealth Office.
 For their full travel advice, visit www.gov.uk/foreign-travel-advice.

-Most visits to Seychelles are trouble free, but tourists have been robbed and targeted burglaries and opportunist thefts against residents and tourists do occur.
-Crime detection and prosecution rates are improving, but remain a concern.
+Most visits to Seychelles are trouble free.
+Violent crime is rare but tourists have been robbed and targeted burglaries and opportunist thefts against residents and tourists do occur.

 You should maintain at least the same level of security awareness as you would in the UK and make sure your living accommodation is secure.
 Don’t carry large amounts of cash or wear eye-catching jewellery.
 Use a hotel safe to store valuables, money and passports.
 Don’t leave valuables in cars or anywhere on display.